Stone Aerospace: SPINDLE

 with the VALKYRIE technology to produce SPINDLE.
 This phase will use a full-scale version of the cryobot which will melt its way to an Antarctic subglacial lake —Lake Vostok— to collect samples, and then resurface.
 The vehicle features a radar integrated to an intelligent algorithm for autonomous scientific sampling and navigation through ice and water.
 This phase of the project would be viewed as a precursor to possible future missions to an icy moon.

 Sunfish

-Stone Aerospave developed an autonomous underwater vehicle called Sunfish that was used to map flooded caves in Florida (Peacock Springs) in 2017–2018 and Namibia (Lake Guinas, Harasib Cave, and Dragon's Breath Cave) in 2019, and Hudson Grotto in Florida in 2020.
+Stone Aerospace developed an autonomous underwater vehicle called Sunfish that was used to map flooded caves in Florida (Peacock Springs) in 2017–2018 and Namibia (Lake Guinas, Harasib Cave, and Dragon's Breath Cave) in 2019, and Hudson Grotto in Florida in 2020.